griffithlab/pVACtools/README.md

 ### coverage_filter
 `pvacseq coverage_filters <input TSV file> <output filtered TSV file> [--normal-cov normal coverage cutoff] [--tdna-cov tumor DNA coverage cutoff] [--trna-cov tumor RNA coverage cutoff] [--normal-vaf normal vaf cutoff] [--tdna-vaf tumor DNA vaf cutoff] [--trna-vaf tumor RNA vaf cutoff] [--expn-val gene expression (fpkm) cutoff]`<br>
 Depending on the type(s) of sequencing data available, a variety of coverage and expression based filters can be installed.
 The input file should contain the predicted epitopes along with read counts appended as additional columns.
 If specific type of sequencing data is not available, the columns can be left off.
-Column order is not important.

-The input TSV file contains the following columns in tab-separated format:<br>
-Chromosome<br>
-Start<br>
-Stop<br>
-Reference<br>
-Variant<br>
-Transcript<br>
-Ensembl Gene ID<br>
-Variant Type<br>
-Mutation<br>
-Protein Position<br>
-Gene Name<br>
-HLA Allele<br>
-Peptide Length<br>
-Sub-peptide Position<br>
-MT score<br>
-WT score<br>
-MT epitope seq<br>
-WT epitope seq<br>
-Fold Change<br>
+Column order is not important but the names of the headers for the columns containing coverage information is.
+The headers need to be named as follows:<br>
 Normal Ref Count<br>
 Normal Var Count<br>
 Tumor DNA Ref Count<br>